Muscle Strain/Spasm

 When you tear or strain a muscle, it can cause small blood vessels to rupture, resulting in local bleeding or bruising.
 It can also cause pain by irritating nerve endings in the muscles.
 Muscle strain symptoms include:

-Bruising swelling or redness
+Bruising, swelling, or redness

 Pain when the muscle is at rest